Ann Weaver Hart: Achievements

 She has been recognized for her achievements and service by many organizations, including the Business and Professional Women's Foundation, the University Council for Educational Administration, and the Utah Women's Forum, and has been honored as a Distinguished Alumna of the College of Humanities of the University of Utah.

 University of New Hampshire

 Ann Weaver Hart served as the eighteenth President at the University of New Hampshire from 2002 to 2006.

 Temple University

 Early in Weaver Hart's first year as Temple University president she announced that after consultation with the board, a vacation period between the Christmas and New Year holidays would be re-offered.
 It had been rescinded during the Adamany administration.
 Weaver Hart also began a holiday party tradition during her first year.
 Hart is also known for the way in which she left Temple.
 Hart cited her need to assist her ill mother in Utah when describing her decision to resign.
 Within five months of the announcement of her resignation, Hart was announced among the finalists for the presidency of the University of Arizona.
 This announcement, not one known to the Temple community, elicited surprise from many.
+Hart stepped down on June 30, 2012.

+University of Arizona

+Hart became president of University of Arizona on July 9, 2012.
+Hart stepped down on May 31, 2017.